-2.47 General Symptoms/ Generalities

-Symptoms, not descriptive of the local pathology, but relate to the patient as a whole, for example, bodily reactions to the environment, mental and physical states, aversions and desires, body secretions and discharges, and modalities.
+2.47 General Symptoms/ Generalities — Symptoms that are not descriptive of the local pathology, but relate to the patient as a whole.
+For example, bodily reactions to the environment, mental and physical states, aversions and desires, body secretions and discharges, and modalities etc.

-2.48 Genus Epidemicus/ Epidemic Remedy

-A remedy that is found to be indicated in most cases of the same disease during a period of outbreak (epidemic or pandemic) by identifying symptoms in many cases of similar conditions.
-Such medicine can be used as preventive as well as curative for that particular outbreak.
+2.48 Genus Epidemicus/ Epidemic Remedy — A remedy that is found to be indicated in most cases of the same disease during an outbreak (epidemic or pandemic) by identifying symptoms common to many cases of similar conditions.
+Such medicine can be used both as a preventive and as a curative for that particular outbreak.

-2.49 Globules

-These are solid, globular preparations in different sizes made from sucrose or a combination of sucrose and lactose used as a vehicle for homoeopathic medicines intended for oral use.
+2.49 Globules — These are solid, globular preparations in different sizes made from sucrose or a combination of sucrose and lactose used as a vehicle for homoeopathic medicines intended for oral use.

-2.50 Good Clinical Practice Guidelines for Clinical Trials in Homoeopathy/ GCP Homoeopathy

-A standard document identifying a comprehensive set of minimum standards for undertaking clinical, public health, social and behavioral research using homoeopathic medicines or new substances to be incorporated in Homoeopathy.
+2.50 Good Clinical Practice Guidelines for Clinical Trials in Homoeopathy/ GCP Homoeopathy — A standard document outlining a comprehensive set of minimum standards for conducting clinical, public health, social and behavioral research using homoeopathic medicines or new substances to be incorporated in Homoeopathy.

-2.51 Grades of Medicines

-A hierarchical representation in the form of different typography of the medicines on the basis of validation of their use clinically, to give an indication of their importance under specific rubrics in repertories.
+2.51 Grades of Medicines — A hierarchical representation of the medicines in the form of different typographies based on the validation of their clinical use, to indicate their importance under specific rubrics in repertories.

-2.52 Guiding Symptoms

-These symptoms are highly characteristic of a particular drug.
+2.52 Guiding Symptoms — These symptoms are highly characteristic of a particular drug.

-2.53 Hahnemannian Potentization/ Multi Glass Method/ Hahnemannian Dilution

-The potentization technique requiring the formation of each successive potency in a new, fresh, clean glass bottle.
+2.53 Hahnemannian Potentization/ Multi Glass Method/ Hahnemannian Dilution — The potentization technique requiring the formation of each successive potency in a new, fresh, clean glass bottle.
 A new well-cleaned stoppered glass vial is used for succussion for each potency made by combining 1 part of the original volume and adding 99 parts of diluent to the new vial for each attenuation.
 It is represented as CH.
-This method was given by Dr Samuel Hahnemann (1755-1843).
+This method was given by Dr Samuel Hahnemann (1755 to 1843).

-2.54 Homoeopathic Drug

-Any therapeutic agent prepared pharmaceutically from a standardized substance according to the rules, regulations, and methods given in a recognized Homoeopathic Pharmacopoeia.
+2.54 Homoeopathic Drug — Any therapeutic agent prepared pharmaceutically from a standardized substance according to the rules, regulations, and methods outlined in a recognized Homoeopathic Pharmacopoeia.
+In homoeopathic parlance, drug, medicine, and remedy are differentiated.
+A drug is a substance capable of therapeutic action.
+A medicine is a proven drug whose action on various constitutions and in various dosages is well established and predictable prior to its administration for a disease.
+An indicated homoeopathic medicine, when given to the sick on the basis of individual symptom similarity and resulting in a cure (in curable diseases), is termed a remedy.

 These drugs can be classified based on the sources from which they are prepared.
 Homoeopathic drugs can be:

-2.54.1 Plant Drugs

-Sourced from the plant kingdom, for example, Aconitum napellus, Belladonna, Lycopodium clavatum etc.
+2.54.1 Plant Drugs — Sourced from the plant kingdom, for example, Aconitum napellus, Belladonna, Lycopodium clavatum, etc.

-2.54.2 Animal Drugs

-Sourced from the animal kingdom, for example, Apis mellifica; Lachesis; Tarantula cubensis etc.
+2.54.2 Animal Drugs — Sourced from the animal kingdom, for example, Apis mellifica, Lachesis, Tarantula cubensis, etc.

-2.54.3 Mineral Drugs

-Sourced from the mineral kingdom, i.e., from elements and their compounds, for example, gold, silver, lead, aluminum, copper, sodium chloride, potassium chloride, etc.
+2.54.3 Mineral Drugs — Sourced from the mineral kingdom, i.e., from elements and their compounds, for example, gold, silver, lead, aluminum, copper, sodium chloride, potassium chloride, etc.

-2.54.4 Sarcodes

-Prepared from healthy organisms, healthy animal tissues, glands, or their secretions, for example, Thyroidinum, Adrenaline, Cholesterinum, etc.
+2.54.4 Sarcodes — Prepared from healthy organisms, healthy animal tissues, glands, or their secretions, for example, Thyroidinum, Adrenaline, Cholesterinum, etc.

-2.54.5 Nosodes

-Prepared from biological materials that are taken from diseased tissues, microbes, and clinical materials (secretions, discharges, etc.), that are subsequently potentized, for example, Tuberculinum, Medorrhinum, Syphilinum, Influenzinum, Morbillinum etc.
+2.54.5 Nosodes — Prepared from biological materials that are taken from diseased tissues, microbes, and clinical materials (secretions, discharges, etc), that are subsequently potentized, for example, Tuberculinum, Medorrhinum, Syphilinum, Influenzinum, Morbillinum etc.

-2.54.6 Imponderabilia

-Prepared from dynamic energies, for example, magnets, electricity, radium, x-ray etc. Imponderabilia means not weighable, i.e., substances that have no perceptible weight; hence, these medicines are prepared from energies from natural or artificial sources.
+2.54.6 Imponderabilia — Prepared from dynamic energies, for example, magnets, electricity, radium, x-ray etc. Imponderabilia means not weighable, thatthat is, substances that have no perceptible weight; hence, these medicines are prepared from energies from natural or artificial sources.
 They are immaterial dynamic energies that are utilized as potentized homoeopathic medicines.